chriscoates/CV/readme.md

 #### Passionate Learner

 - Demonstrating a commitment to learning by spending 16 weeks fully immersed in software development I have pair programmed for 8 hours a day with 22 people from 4 continents.
 Weekends have been filled with individual projects and a vigorous code review on Monday morning.
 - Enthusiastic about dreaming big and a strong believer in a can do attitude.
 An interest in mobile technology influenced the decision to produce a final project in Swift.
-The result was Phlash, an iOS app created in a team of four in twelve days.
+The result was Phlash, an iOS app created in a team of 4 in 12 days.
 Working with a strongly typed language was a great learning experience and provided a good contrast to Ruby and JavaScript.
 - Curious nature with a passion to embrace and learn new technologies in order to deliver user-friendly solutions which provide great experiences for the end user.

 #### Clear Communicator